Farhad-Davaripour/Step_by_Step_Data_Analysis_Auto_Dataset/README.md

 ### Overview
 * * *
-This repository presents a step by step approach for data wrangling, manipulating missing values, and descriptive statistical analysis.
+This repository presents a step by step approach for data wrangling, and descriptive statistical analysis.
 The following steps are carried out to address the missing values in the dataset, including:
 * replacing the missing values (? in here) with np.nan
 * finding the columns which include missing values and counting the number of elements with missing values
 * replacing the missing values with the average of the values in the column